Click on one of the frequently asked questions to view our response.

 The basic items of equipment which your child will need are: pencil case, pen, pencil, ruler and rubber.
 Many learners also choose to bring coloured pens and pencils along with other items of stationery which they feel they may need.

-All learners will gather in the main school Atrium until they are asked to go into the Lecture Theatre for a welcome assembly led by Head of Year, Miss Banks.
+All learners will gather in the main school Atrium until they are asked to go into the Lecture Theatre for a welcome assembly led by Head of Year, Mrs Fitzpatrick.
 Following this, learners go off to their forms for a period of time.
 This allows them to meet with their peers and collect their timetables.
 Later during the day, timetables commence and learners will take part in lessons.

 Wherever possible, and appropriate, your child will be placed with at least one other learner from their primary school.